 13. Gifts

-Gifts for your employees are deductible, to an extent.
+Gifts for employees are partially deductible, within IRS limits.

 14. Insurance